 Over the past two decades The Moth House has dedicated a great deal of its resources to artist-led schemes, which have benefited a wide array of talent.

 We have also aimed to deepen the quality of cultural provision in the UK by giving a voice to individuals who have too often been overlooked.
-Through a comprehensive outreach program with our gallery and museum partners, we have sought to mobilise vulnerable and underprivileged groups such as suicide bereavement and mental health support groups, ex-offenders and their families, individuals on the Autism spectrum, etc.
+Through a comprehensive outreach program with our gallery and museum partners, we have sought to mobilise vulnerable and underprivileged groups such as suicide bereavement and mental health support groups, youths from economically disadvantaged backgrounds, ex-offenders and their families, individuals on the Autism spectrum, etc.

-Following a twelve month trial period, we are happy to announce the launch of our Artistic Practice Support Scheme, an initiative whose sole objective is the provision of career advice and portfolio feedback for emerging artists.
+In 2020, with support from the Arts Council England, we launched our Artistic Practice Support (APS) Scheme, an initiative whose sole objective is the provision of career advice and portfolio feedback for emerging artists.

-As part of our commitment to supporting the professional development of UK photography, we will be funding established, mid-career UK artists and other industry professional such as academics, curators, publishers, etc. (which we will refer to as mentors) to hold regular, free advice sessions with emerging visual practitioners.
+As part of our commitment to supporting the professional development of UK photography, we have funded established, mid-career UK artists and other industry professional such as academics, curators, publishers, etc. to hold a mixture of free and paid advice sessions with emerging visual practitioners.

 The positive impact of this program on artists cannot be overstated.
-Over the last twelve months we have been informed that it provides inspiration, focus, a source of ambition and aspiration, access to professional artists, new approaches, skills, contacts, energy and momentum.
+It provides them inspiration, focus, a source of ambition and aspiration, access to professional artists, new approaches, skills, contacts, energy and momentum.

 The Artistic Practice Support Scheme has been an invaluable experience and one I would recommend to anyone completing a body of work.
 In the few months since my session I have had success in disseminating the project through exhibition, in print and have been a finalist for an award.
 I have also made many valuable contacts whilst following up on suggestions from the session.